 What if I Disagree with the Judge’s Trial Decision?

-You cannot appeal a negotiated settlement once it is finalized unless fraud is newly discovered.
+There are numerous ways to challenge a judge’s decision, and ask for a modification, in a divorce case.
+However, you cannot appeal a negotiated settlement once it is finalized unless fraud is newly discovered.
 But if your case goes to trial and you don’t agree with the judge’s decision, you can appeal.
 You have thirty days to file an appeal after your initial divorce case concludes.
 But there are several caveats to the divorce appeals process.
 It is time consuming, expensive, and there are certain factors that you must allege in your appeal.
 Even if your appeal is based on a child custody issue, it’s common for the divorce appeals process to take years.
 Appeals are generally heard by the newly formed Nevada Court of Appeals.
 However, if your case has strong public policy implications, the Supreme Court of Nevada may hear it.
 In either event, you must base your appeal on certain factors with the most common being a mistake by the trial court judge.
 For all these reasons, appealing a judge’s final ruling requires careful consideration before proceeding with the appeals process.

 Las Vegas Divorce FAQ – Divorce Assets and Debts